-Optional Redemption: The Public Improvement Bonds maturing on or after July 1, 2031 are redeemable prior to maturity at the option of the County as set forth in "THE BONDS-Redemption-Optional Redemption" herein.
-The Refunding Bonds are not subject to redemption at the option of the County prior to maturity.
+Optional Redemption: The Bonds maturing on or after July 1, 2032 are redeemable prior to maturity at the option of the County as set forth in "THE faith and credit and unlimited taxing power are pledged (see "THE BONDS-Sources of Payment" herein).

+BONDS-Redemption-Optional Redemption" herein.

-Security: The Bonds are general obligations of County Commissioners of Washington County (the "County") for the payment of which its full faith and credit and unlimited taxing power are pledged (see "THE BONDS-Sources of Payment" herein).
+Security: The Bonds are general obligations of County Commissioners of Washington County (the "County") for the payment of which its full